 Progression to Year 13 depends on satisfactory attainment in Year 12, as determined by the student’s performance in the end of year examinations.
 Work ethic, discipline record and contribution to the wider life of the School are also taken into account.

 Overseas students, once registered, are required to sit a CAT4 test and complete an online form with questions on the subjects they wish to study at A Level under exam conditions through a recognised partner agent, at the nearest British Council office, or at their current school.
 Students will have an interview with the Director of International Admissions.
 A reference from the student’s current school is also required.

 We award Scholarships and Awards on merit to pupils whom we wish to attract to Berkhamsted because of the contribution they are able to make to school life, be that academic, dramatic, musical, sporting, creative or as potential leaders.

-The Scholarship value is usually 10% of the tuition fees and higher awards may be given.
+The Scholarship value is usually 10% of the tuition fees.
+Higher awards may be given and are usually means-tested.
 Exhibitions may also be awarded for music and drama.
-Further details are available in the INFORMATION BOOKLET

 All awards may be varied at the absolute discretion of the Principal.

 Where there is a demonstrated need, additional means-tested funding may be available to those awarded Scholarships.